dpwe/AmyArduinoExamples/docs/amy_keypad.md

      // Send a command.
      e = amy_default_event();
      e.synth = SYNTH;
-     float knob_fval = (float)new_val / 4095.0f;
+     // The ADCs read an integer value 0..4095.
+Convert to a float 0..1. float knob_fval = (float)new_val / 4095.0f;
      if (knob == 0) {
        // Knob 0 adjusts filter freq